sroussey/ellmers/docs/03_matrix_operations.md

 ### Instructions:

+Instructions introduce a pre-processing step on the text before generating the embeddings.
+They can be used to improve the quality of the embeddings, speficially for the retrieval task.

 - [ ] Rewrite the data to make it more useful for retrieval
 - [ ] Rewrite the questions to make them more useful for retrieval

+## Query Intent

+Oh, this is going to be hard.
+We need to figure out what the user is asking for.
+We need to be able to do this in a way that is compatible with the retrieval method.
+Also, what is the context?
+Is the query one of a series?
+Were previous retreivals incorrect?

 ## Retrieval